theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-final-idol.md

 seriesId: "the-final-idol-s1"
 episodeId: "the-final-idol"
-partId: "scroll1"
+partId: "part1"
-quizId: "the-final-idol-s1-the-final-idol-scroll-1"
+quizId: "the-final-idol-s1-the-final-idol-part-1"
-quizTitle: "The Final Idol — Scroll I: False Light and Synthetic Gods"
+quizTitle: "The Final Idol — Part I: False Light and Synthetic Gods"
 quizIntro: "Discern illusion from revelation in the age of the Machine Messiah."

 seriesMeta: